-We live in the information age.
-Buyers, sellers, and everyone in between has access to more information than you probably realize.
+We live in the information world.
+Buyers, sellers and everyone in between has access to more information than you think.
 With the real estate debacle of 2008 having taught everyone a lesson in improving real estate transactions, it is in your best interest to open the hood and show clients what is involved.
 Here is why honesty and transparency in real estate in Tampa are critical.

 Why Honesty and Transparency in Real Estate in Tampa are Critical